-Once the tenant has been issued a GIN, SCOR staff will schedule an interview with each displaced tenant.
-SCOR will require that the tenant provide the following documentation and information which will be necessary to calculate the relocation benefits and fill out required claims forms:
+The tenant is required to provide the following documentation and information which will be necessary to calculate the relocation benefits and fill out required claims forms:

-- Tenant Identification
+Tenant Identification

-- Proof of Income
+Proof of Income (earned and unearned)

-- Proof of lawful presence
+Proof of lawful presence

-- Copy of executed lease
+Copy of executed lease Utility Bills (12-month average)

-- Utility Bills (12-month average)
+Proof of primary residency

-- Proof of primary residency
+If applicable, documentation of any federal assistance received previously.

-- If applicable, documentation of any federal assistance received previously
+If the tenant moves after the landlord has applied to the buyout program without having received proper notifications from SCOR, or its subrecipient, about their potential rights under URA for rental assistance, the following should also be provided to SCOR in addition to the above documents: Documentation of actual moving expenses from the dwelling or the number of rooms of furniture moved, if any, at the time of displacement and/or affidavit from the landlord regarding the number of rooms occupied at the time of displacement

-If the tenant moves after the landlord has applied to the buyout program without having received proper notifications from SCOR, or its subrecipient, about their potential rights under URA for rental assistance, the following should also be provided to SCOR in addition to the above documents:
+Copy of current lease or purchase agreement, if permanently displaced, for their post-relocation dwelling,

-- Documentation of actual moving expenses from the dwelling or the number of rooms of furniture moved, if any, at the time of displacement and/or affidavit from the landlord regarding the number of rooms occupied at the time of displacement - Copy of current lease or purchase agreement, if permanently displaced, for their post-relocation dwelling, - Copy of current utility bills (12-month average) for their post-relocation dwelling.
+Copy of current utility bills (12-month average) for their post-relocation dwelling.